downlinko/downlinko.github.io/_posts/development/kotlin/2018-08-25-download-install-kotlin-windows.md

 …and how to configure it so you can use it from command line.

 So let's fire away:

+## What is Kotlin?

+[Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)){:target="_blank"} is a programming language.
+It runs on the Java Virtual Machine (JVM) but also provides the ability to target JavaScript.

+A key aspect of Kotlin is the interoperability with Java.
+You can write Kotlin and Java code in the same project and they’ll work hand in hand.

+Kotlin originated at [JetBrains](https://www.jetbrains.com/), and has been open source since 2012.

 ## Step #1: Check Prerequisites